WPrintz/sample-multi-agent-region-expansion-planner/README.md

 - **Best Practices**: Incorporates AWS Well-Architected principles
 - **Automation Ready**: Generates actionable deployment plans

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

 For questions or issues: